TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Stratosphere.md

 <br />

-Once created we apply execute permissions and run the test.py script to get root:
+Once created we apply execute permissions and run the `test.py` script to get `root`:

 <br />